Benchmarks and Challenges in Pose Estimation for Egocentric Hand Interactions with Objects: Methods

 \myparagraph{\AHfour} While following the heatmap-based approach, this method adapts MinimalHand~\cite{zhou:cvpr20} with the ResNet50 backbone, where 2D heatmaps and 3D location maps are regressed.
 Instead of selecting 3D keypoint coordinates from the location maps, the proposed method modifies it by using heatmap values to weight 3D keypoint coordinates, achieving a more robust estimation.
 Moreover, the method adds a residual structured layer after the original three-tier cascade networks to refine the calculated location maps.
 The method further applies the ensemble of final keypoint outputs combined with the \AHbase.

 \myparagraph{\AHthree} This method adopts a hybrid approach by combining \textit{regression} with \textit{heatmap} for training.
 HandOccNet~\cite{park2022handoccnet} is modified to regress 3D keypoint coordinates and integrated with an additional branch of 2D heatmap regression.
-HandOccNet enriches feature extraction for occluded regions with spatial attention mechanisms, making it robust under hand-object occlusions.
+HandOccNet enriches feature extraction with spatial attention mechanisms for occluded regions, making it robust under hand-object occlusions.
 The method further utilizes a stronger ConvNeXt~\cite{liu:cvpr22} backbone and feature fusion from the 2D keypoint regressor.

 \myparagraph{Preprocessing of egocentric images} Compared to conventional static camera setups, egocentric images exhibit unique properties and biases, such as distortion, head camera motion, and different color representations.
 Thus, it is vital to preprocess egocentric images to alleviate these effects during training.
 Augmentation techniques are detailed in~\refTab{tab:ah_summary}.